MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsTeamsTranslationRule.md

 # Test-CsTeamsTranslationRule

 ## SYNOPSIS
-This cmdlet tests a phone number against the defined number manipulation rules and returns information about the matching rules.
+This cmdlet tests a phone number against the configured number manipulation rules and returns information about the matching rule.

 ## SYNTAX